ckeditor/ckeditor5/docs/updating/migration-to-cdn/vuejs-v3.md

 npm uninstall ckeditor5 ckeditor5-premium-features
 ```

 Upgrade the CKEditor&nbsp;5 Vue 3 integration to the latest version.
-You can find the latest version in the {@link getting-started/integrations-cdn/vuejs-v3 Vue 3} documentation.
+You can find the latest version in the {@link getting-started/integrations-cdn/vuejs-v3 Vue 3 integration} documentation.

 Ensure that your testing suite uses real web browser environments for testing.
-If you are using `jsdom` or any other environment without a real DOM, you may need to adjust the testing suite configuration to use a real browser because CDN scripts injection might be not recognized properly in such environments.
+If you are using `jsdom` or any other environment without a real DOM, you may need to adjust the testing suite configuration to use a real browser because CDN script injection might not be recognized properly in such environments.

 ## Migration steps